Why does it Matter?

 - People are afraid to address controversial issues

-- Political debate has become so toxic ordinary people are disillusioned
+- Political debate has become so toxic ordinary people are disillusioned and become reluctant to be involved

 - Society is becoming increasingly polarised by intolerant polemic which will not listen to other viewpoints or even allow them to exist.
 This destabilises the social order and leads to an increased likelihood of civil strife, hatred and public harm